-"The law provides for the freedom of association, although in practice workers were not free to organize or join unions of their own choosing.
-The All-China Federation of Trade Unions (ACFTU), which was controlled by the CCP and headed by a high-level party official, was the sole legal workers' organization.
-The trade union law gives the ACFTU control over all union organizations and activities, including enterprise-level unions.
+"Although the law provides for the freedom of association, in practice workers were not free to organize or join unions of their own choosing.
+The All-China Federation of Trade Unions (ACFTU), which was controlled by the CCP and chaired by a member of the Politburo, was the sole legal workers' organization.
+The trade union law gives the ACFTU control over all union organizations and activities, including enterprise-level unions, and requires the ACFTU to 'uphold the leadership of the Communist Party.'
 Independent unions are illegal.
-The ACFTU and its constituent unions influenced and implemented government policies on behalf of workers.
-The CCP used the ACFTU to communicate with and control workers."
+In some cases the ACFTU and its constituent unions influenced and implemented government policies on behalf of workers; however, the CCP used the ACFTU to communicate with and control workers."
 [2e] (Section 6a)

-- 41.02 The same source also reported that the law provides for the right to bargain collectively but not the right to strike.
+- 37.02 The same source also reported that the law provides for the right to bargain collectively but not the right to strike.
 The government acknowledged that the latter did occur and that the ACFTU had a role to play in resolving such disputes.
 However, the undemocratic nature of the ACFTU made it difficult for it to adequately represent its members' interests.
-[2e] (Section a and 6b) - As reported by the Government White Paper, China's Employment Situation and Policies (Section II), published April 2004, "Chinese law stipulates that workers must not be discriminated against in the matter of employment because of ethnic identity, race, sex or religious belief.
+[2e] (Sections 6a and 6b) - 37.03 As reported by the Government White Paper, China's Employment Situation and Policies (Section II), published April 2004, "Chinese law stipulates that workers must not be discriminated against in the matter of employment because of ethnic identity, race, sex or religious belief.
 Chinese law strictly prohibits the employment of people under the age of 16.
 The state strictly investigates and deals with the illegal use of child laborers and the recommendation of children for work."
-[5n] (p7 of Section II) - 41.04 As reported by the official news agency Xinhua on 24 September 2004, "The latest ACFTU statistics indicate that China has approximately 400,000 foreign companies, but only a fifth have set up trade unions.
-About 40 per cent of 2 million private enterprises have set up trade unions."
-[13I] On 10 August 2006, Wal-Mart agreed to allow the formation of unions for workers in China; unions must be affiliated to the ACTFU.
-[9bp] (BBC, 10 August 2006)
+[5n] (p7 of Section II)

-(See also section 31: Child labour)
+(See also section 27: Child labour)